Defluencer/dit/README.md

 ## Project Status
 - Live Streaming: Mostly working.
 - VOD: Can save stream as timecode adressable video.
-Can't view yet.
 - Live Chat: Can send and receive messages.
 No identity yet.
 - Moderation: In Design.
 - Community: Some thoughts.